RepDefHosting/Test-Sample/src/pages/about.md

 templateKey: about-page
 pageSlug: /about
 pageTitle: About {{client_name}}
-metaDescription: "You have been invited to create a user on http://celadon-puppy-ef7c35.netlify.app.
+metaDescription: "You have been invited to create a user on test url for sample purposes.
 Follow this link to accept the invite:"
 published: true
 schemaType: AboutPage
 header: About {{client_name}}